Midlife Therapy: When Success Stops Feeling Like Enough

 In those moments, we do not just feel something difficult, we become organized around it.
 Our view of ourselves narrows and our response to the surrounding world becomes rigid.

 You might think of a complex as an area of life where you reliably struggle, where your emotional reaction feels disproportionate and patterned.
-For example, I have a school complex that carries shame, helplessness, and humiliation.
-When I am presented with any kind of test as an adult, it is surprisingly easy for my inner five-year-old to take over.
+For example, I have a school complex that carries a fear of failure and learned helplessness.
+When I am presented with any kind of “test” as an adult, it is surprisingly easy for my inner five-year-old to take over.
+She appears in the form of mental shutdown, bodily numbness, and disconnection from the present.

 The emotions my five-year-old self experienced were so overwhelming that they were splintered off from my conscious awareness through the superpower of dissociation.
 But like all dissociated parts of the personality, they don't disappear.

+They are compartmentalized into the unconscious and reappear when activated.
 If we circle back to the theme of internalized shame I witness so often, it becomes clearer how uncomfortable complexes are and how urgently the ego tries to regain control.

 Sometimes even on a good day, willpower is not enough to override what is being avoided.
 We may find ourselves pulled toward a compensatory distraction or compulsion.